Fail fast, fail often

-Another role I interviewed for was advertised as a web developer for a small, growing development agency with ties in the UK and Europe.
+Another web developer role I interviewed for was advertised as working for a small, growing development agency with ties in the UK and Europe.
 Much the same as what I am doing now but working with many tech startups.

 I’ve dealt with interviews on this level before so thought I knew what to expect.
 The sites they are creating are nothing too complicated and clients of this size often have very reasonable expectations.